PROFESSIONAL DEVELOPMENT COURSE IN COASTAL CLIMATE RESILIENCE

 • Policies relevant to nature-based solutions at national, regional, and state levels.

 The course will be a combination of virtual classes, plus an in-person, 2.5-day workshop at UC Santa Cruz.
-Details are in the FAQs below and in the CCR Course Syllabus.
+Details are in the FAQs below and in the CCR Course Syllabus for Spring 2025.

 Course Registration Page